sangamjain3627/diageo_assignments/diageo_airflow/README.md

 Run the above command in terminal to check the running containers You should see **postgres** and **airflow** containers up and running

 To run the dag go to web address **localhost** (http://127.0.0.1:8080/) with **port-8080** being default port for airflow webserver.
+Follow the steps below to add postgres connection into your airflow webeserver:
+1. Go to Admin -> Connections
+2. Click on **Create** tab to create a new connection
+3. Enter following parameters:
+   Conn Id - postgres_conn
+   Conn Type - Postgres
+   Host - postgres
+   Schema - postgres_db
+   Login - value of POSTGRES_USER from docker-compose-weather.yml file
+   Password - value of POSTGRES_PASSWORD from docker-compose-weather.yml file
+4. Hit **Save** and navigate to Dags

-Trigger the dag and wait for its completion.
+Trigger your dag and wait for its completion.
 Once completed, run:
 > docker ps